warpme/minimyth2/README.md

 - preparing bootable image
 - uploading created bootable image to i.e. PXE server or NFS server or starts flashing SD card

-In this context - MiniMyth2 is closest to LFS build in fully automated way.
+In this context - MiniMyth2 GAR is closest to LFS build working in fully automated way.

-From distro perspective - when compared to other media-player-like distributions (i.e. CoreELEC, LibreELEC, etc) - MiniMyth2 is single universal rootfs image prepared for all supported boards.
-Difference between SD card image / USB key for each supported board lays only in bootloader (SD card BOOT partition).
-It offers multi-board capability - so theoretically - it can build in one build session an single SD card image for all SoC.
-Practically - due some SoC boot procedure conflicts/bootloader SoC specific overlaps - only subset of SoC are working well with universal card SD image currently.
+MiniMyth2 GAR build system offers multi-board capability - so theoretically - it can build in one build session an single SD card image for all SoC - if u-boot allow that.
+Practically - due some SoC boot procedure conflicts/bootloader SoC specific overlaps - only subset of SoC are working well with such universal card SD image currently.

-## Project Goals
+## MiniMyth2 Appliance Project Goals
-Major goals of project are:
+Major goals of MiniMyth2 artefact are:

 - Make MythTV frontend zero-effort setup/deployment.
 Setup of MythTV frontend might be as simple as burning SD card or enabling PXE boot in frontend’s BIOS/EFI.